 6. What does an uninsured deed affidavit protect you from?

-When you have an uninsured deed affidavit, grantors in a transaction can verify the date of the completed conveyance.
+When you have an uninsured deed affidavit, grantors in a transaction can swear that they intended to convey the property.

 7. What’s an example of an uninsured deed affidavit?